-Too many Christians like to ignore the hard stuff.
-Stuff that is just too tough to think about or to explain.
+(Ver 1.1) Too many Christians like to ignore the hard stuff.
+Stuff that is just too tough to think about or to attempt to explain.
 I have found that God is not intimidated by the difficult questions.
-In fact He has given us a huge book full of information that contains most all of the answers that we are seeking.
+In fact He has given us a huge book full of information that contains ALL of the answers that we are seeking.
 Everyone is seeking to know who they are, why they are here, what purpose does their lives serve in being here.
-This is in fact the basis for all other questions that you can probably think of.
-Because people don’t know who they are and why they are here, they spend a lot of time searching for the answer in the wrong places, with the wrong people, being in the wrong places at the wrong time.
+These are in fact the basis for all other questions that we can probably think of.
+Because people don’t know who they are and why they are here, they spend a lot of time searching for their answer in the wrong places, with the wrong people at the wrong time.
 It is an amazing extended effort in frustration.

 So what are some of the Hard Questions of Life that we should be trying to find out the answers to in the Bible?
 Here is my top 10 list: